pagkly/Zed/Investopedia3/How Liquidation Value Measures a Company's Worth.md

 The book value is the value of the asset as listed on the balance sheet.
 The balance sheet lists assets at the historical cost, so the value of assets may be higher or lower than market prices.
 In an economic environment with rising prices, the book value of assets is lower than the market value.
 The liquidation value is the expected value of the asset once it has been liquidated or sold, presumably at a loss to historical cost.

-Finally, the salvage value is the value given to an asset at the end of its [useful life](https://www.investopedia.com/terms/u/usefullife.asp); in other words, this is the scrap value.
+Finally, the salvage value is the value given to an asset at the end of its [[useful life]](https://www.investopedia.com/terms/u/usefullife.asp); in other words, this is the scrap value.

 Liquidation value is usually lower than book value but greater than salvage value.
 The assets continue to have value, but they are sold at a loss because they must be sold quickly.